IVAC

 Cytarabine may cause some symptoms 6 to 12 hours after it has been given.
 This is called cytarabine syndrome.
 Signs can include:

-You may be given medicines before treatment to help prevent this from happening or to reduce any reaction.
+You may be given medicines before treatment to help prevent or reduce these symptoms.

 Common side effects